 2. Taxed Out: Seeking Relief from the Financial Burden

 States like New York, Illinois, and Connecticut are seeing residents, especially retirees, vote with their feet.
 These states have some of the highest combined tax burdens in the nation.
-When you see years of hard-earned money vanishing into state coffers, the allure of sunshine and zero state income tax states like Florida and Texas becomes a compelling proposition.
+When you see years of hard-earned money vanishing into state coffers, the allure of sunshine and zero-state income tax states like Florida and Texas becomes a compelling proposition.

 It’s not just about the numbers on a tax form, though.
 Taxpayers start asking: What am I getting for these sky-high taxes?
-When they see crumbling infrastructure, underfunded schools, or feel their money disappears into poorly managed social programs, the willingness to pay more and more weakens for many.
+When they see crumbling infrastructure, and underfunded schools, or feel their money disappears into poorly managed social programs, the willingness to pay more and more weakens for many.

 3. When Nature Bites Back: The Rising Cost of Disasters